MassD/99/README.md

 		Node ('c', Empty, Node ('f', Node ('g', Empty, Empty), Empty)))

 In OCaml, the strict type discipline guarantees that, if you get a value of type `binary_tree`, then it must have been created with the two constructors `Empty` and `Node`.

+*Be careful* that in OCaml, the definition of Leaf is different from typical imperative programming like Java. `Empty` is like `Null` and definition of `Leaf` here is the `Node` whose both left and right children are `Empty`.*

 ##### 55.Construct completely balanced binary trees. (medium)